 VaR is the potential loss in value of inventory positions due to adverse market movements over a defined time horizon with a specified confidence level.
 We typically employ a one-day time horizon with a 95% confidence level.
-Thus, we would expect to see reductions in the fair value of inventory positions at least as large as the reported VaR once per month.
 The VaR model captures risks including interest rates, equity prices, currency rates and commodity prices.
 As such, VaR facilitates comparison across portfolios of different risk characteristics.
 VaR also captures the diversification of aggregated risk at the firmwide level.